KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Ethical Social Economic issues/Threats to Privacy and Security.md

 - Ensure encryption is used when submitting sensitive information via the internet.
 Check if there’s a padlock icon at the address bar.
 - Regularly check bank, debit/credit card and other statements to ensure all transactions are legitimate.
-- Regularly update web browsers and the software running on the net- work hardware so that all known bugs are fixed.
+- Regularly update web browsers and the software running on the network hardware so that all known bugs are fixed.
 - Enable 2FA for all bank transactions.
 This means even if the attacker is able to access the bank account, no unauthorised transactions can occur as the attacker would not be able to provide the required OTP.